switch41/Nxtwave/README.md

 Made with ❤️ for preserving linguistic diversity through AI

-**Culture AI Suite** - Empowering communities to build AI models for their languages
+**Bhasha AI Lab** - Empowering communities to build AI models for their languages